timurgepard/Simphony/3_0/readme.md

    Accuracy is the hardest challenge to solve, as number of transitions can be not sufficient enough.

-(I am giving 10$ RL lessons on this algorithm and in general, if you want to participate timur.ishuov@gmail.com) [<img src="https://github.com/timurgepard/Simphony/assets/13238473/7fcb2907-0741-4aa9-9b7c-5da7b25bc330">](https://www.youtube.com/watch?v=_lIypdb3eHs)
+(if you want to participate in the research, timur.ishuov@gmail.com) [<img src="https://github.com/timurgepard/Simphony/assets/13238473/7fcb2907-0741-4aa9-9b7c-5da7b25bc330">](https://www.youtube.com/watch?v=_lIypdb3eHs)